felpthefelpo/felpthefelpo/README.md

 <h2>## ⛩ Hi!
 I'm Felipe and this is my profile!
 Welcome ⛩</h2>

-- 📚 Studying Java & Python
+- 📚 Studying HTML, CSS, Javascript and Python atm :)
 - 🐱 I have two furry daughters
 - 🎯 My main goal is to become a fullstack developer </i>